( source )

 I find myself improbably nostalgic for the late 1970s, when I came of age.
 Fewer of us competed on the sports field, raised our hands during math class, or graduated from college.
 No one spoke the word “vagina,” whether in a monologue or not.
 And there was that Farrah flip to contend with.
 Yet in that oh-so-brief-window between the advent of the pill and the fear of AIDS, when abortion was both legal and accessible to teenagers, there was– as least for some of us– a kind of Our Bodies, Ourselves optimism about sex.
 Young women felt an almost solemn, political duty to understand their desire and responses, to explore their own pleasure, to recognize sexuality as something rising from within.
 And young men– at least some of them– seemed eager to take the journey with us, to rewrite the rules of masculinity so they would prize mutuality over conquest.
 That notion now seems as quaint as a one-piece swimsuit on a five-year-old. (p 172)

 Gag.
-It’s the kind of mom voice I’d expect from a sensationalist Oprah audience.
+It’s the kind of mom voice I’d expect from a sensationalist episode of Oprah.
 This ‘back-in-my-day” pessimism is pervasive in the second half of the book and not only is it weird, but it undermines her previous arguments.
 Additionally, the text’s attempt at ending on an “uplifting” note a chapter later feels random, forced, and unfinished.

 I had hoped that in reading this I would find cultural critique, further reading resources, or new arguments.
 I guess that like those sensationalist Oprah audience moms, I was suckered in by the catchy title and promising review blurbs.